boring-pgp/spec/README.md

 ## 3. Packet Composition

 These are the rules for how packets should be put into sequences.
+There are three types of valid sequences: Encrypted and/or signed messages, detached signatures, and transferable public keys.

 ### 3.1.
 Encrypted and/or Signed Message